taoshen-amazon/ece5745-tut5-asic-tools/docs/index.md

 ```

 After running the tests we use the sort unit simulator to translate the
-PyMTL RTL model into Verilog and to dump the VCD file that we want to use
+PyMTL3 RTL model into Verilog and to dump the VCD file that we want to use
 for power analysis.

 ```
  % cd $TOPDIR/sim/build
- % ../tut4_verilog/sort/sort-sim --impl rtl-struct --translate --dump-vcd
+ % ../tut4_verilog/sort/sort-sim --impl rtl-struct --stats --translate --dump-vcd
- % vcd2saif -input sort-rtl-struct-random.verilator1.vcd -output sort-rtl-struct-random.saif
+ % vcd2saif -input sort-rtl-struct-random.vcd -output sort-rtl-struct-random.saif
 ```

 Take a moment to open up the translated Verilog which should be in a file
-named `SortUnitStructRTL_8nbits.v`.
+named `SortUnitStructRTL_8bit.v`.
 You might ask, "Why do we need to use
-PyMTL to translate the Verilog if we already have the Verilog?"
-PyMTL
+PyMTL3 to translate the Verilog if we already have the Verilog?"
+PyMTL3
 will take care of preprocessing all of your Verilog RTL code to ensure it
 is in a single Verilog file.
 This greatly simplifies getting your design
 into the ASIC flow.
 This also ensures a one-to-one match between the